SEEING PALESTINE: POLITICAL TOURISM

 DEMOCRACY

-Supposedly it’s worst system except for all others.
-I understand, but what are we to make of it?
-To me, what makes Democracy the best possible system is the opportunity for peaceful change.
-We are bound to make mistakes, and Democracy, theoretically, gives us the chance to change our minds.
+Democracy is supposedly the worst system except for all others, and I understand, but what are we to make of it?
+For me, what makes Democracy the best possible system is the opportunity for peaceful change.
+We are bound to make mistakes and Democracy, theoretically, gives us the chance to change our minds without social chaos.
 Except when it doesn’t.

-I played in a tennis tournament in Edmonton, Alberta, not because I really belonged in it but because I was visiting my sister and her husband who are very good players, and he, in particular, had a chance to improve his national rating.
-I love tennis too, and it was the logical thing to do.
+I played in a tennis tournament in Edmonton, Alberta, not because I belonged in it but because I was visiting my sister and her husband who are good players; he, in particular, had a chance to improve his national rating.
+I love tennis, and it was a logical thing to do together.

-My father thought I was pretty funny for that formulation, but really it was derivative of a joke that circulated in Newfoundland after 9-11: Word had it that the Mounties had stepped up surveillance in search of terrorists, and consequently, had discovered bin-Drinkin,’ bin-Fightin,’ and bin-Sleepin,’ but, to this day, had not caught even a glimpse of bin-Workin.’
+My father thought I was pretty funny for that formulation, but it was derivative of a joke that circulated in Newfoundland after 9-11: Word had it that the Mounties had stepped up surveillance in search of terrorists, and had discovered bin Drinkin,’ bin Fightin,’ and bin Sleepin,’ but, to this day, not caught sight of bin Workin.’

-Anyway, Osama and I were having this cup of coffee he bought, and looking out over the courts.
-I asked him what he thought of the military coup in Egypt that overthrew Morsi and The Muslim Brotherhood.
-They had won an election but only got to hold power for about a year, 2012-2013.
+Anyway, Osama and I were having a cup of coffee that he bought, looking out over the courts and trying to understand the world.
+I asked what he thought of the military coup in Egypt that overthrew Morsi and The Muslim Brotherhood.
+They had won power by election, but only got to hold onto it for about a year, 2012-2013.

-So that was Osama’s level of commitment to Democracy: it’s great until it gives you something you can’t stand.
-Then you have to toss it.
+That was Osama’s level of commitment to Democracy: it’s great until it gives you something you can’t stand.
+Then you toss it.

-We have in the USA right now, a President given us by Democracy.
+We have in the USA right now, a President given to us by Democracy.
 He does not accept Democracy, except when it goes his way.
 When it doesn’t, he fights tooth and nail.
-He showed us as much on Jan.
-6, 2021.
-At the moment he is building out his military defences in Washington against the day the public turns against him.
-Would anyone shed a tear if events triggered a military coup in Washington?
-It probably depends on the events.
-But the key word is: depends.
-And that’s how it is in general: it depends.
+At the moment he is building out his military defences in Washington against the day when the public turns against him.
+Would anyone shed a tear if events triggered a military coup?

 * * * * * *